 “The servant-leader is servant first… It begins with the natural feeling that one wants to serve, to serve first.
 A servant-leader focuses primarily on the growth and well-being of people and the communities to which they belong.” -Robert K. Greenleaf

 Mount Airy City Schools strives to empower students to lead, innovate, and serve.
 The district's vision states that students will think critically, innovatively solve problems, and be responsible citizens and confident leaders with a passion for learning.
-One strategy to facilitate service throughout our schools is found under Goal 6 of Area 1.
-Strategy 1 encourages all students to implement 100 service hours.
+One strategy to facilitate service throughout our schools is found in the district's strategic plan and encourages all students to implement service hours.
 Through school and community projects, students will have opportunities to develop not only leadership skills but a heart for service.

 Each school will have a contact person for service learning.
 Those individuals are listed below with email addresses linked.